xzYue/odoo/addons/web_graph/doc/index.rst

 The graph view (addon *web_graph*) is actually made out of three parts:

 * **pivot table**: this is the part that keeps the data in memory and takes care of calling the ORM with ajax calls.
-* **graph widget**: this is a normal Odoo widget that takes care of displaying the data (the graph view is actually managed by a large widget) and interacting with the user
+* **graph widget**: this is a normal Modoo widget that takes care of displaying the data (the graph view is actually managed by a large widget) and interacting with the user
 * **graph view**: its task is to interact with the web client.
 So, basically, it only needs to instantiate a graph widget, and communicating both ways with the search view and the widget.

 Because of that design, it is possible (for example, in a client action) to display only a widget without the graph view.
 The widget has the full power of a normal graph view.